 Timeframe for Bringing a Wrongful Death Claim

-- Any persons who were financially dependent upon the decedent at the time of his or her death;
+- Anyone who was financially dependent on the decedent at the time of death

 Contact an Experienced Wrongful Death Attorney Today